dhellmann/pymotw-3/source/threading/index.rst

 .. module:: threading
     :synopsis: Manage concurrent operations

-:Purpose: Builds on the :mod:`thread` module to more easily manage several threads of execution.
+:Purpose: Manage several threads of execution.
-:Python Version: 1.5.2 and later

 Using threads allows a program to run multiple operations concurrently in the same process space.
-The :mod:`threading` module builds on the low-level features of :mod:`thread` to make working with threads easier.

 Thread Objects
 ==============

-The simplest way to use a :class:`Thread` is to instantiate it with a target function and call :func:`start()` to let it begin working.
+The simplest way to use a :class:`Thread` is to instantiate it with a target function and call :func:`start` to let it begin working.

 .. literalinclude:: threading_simple.py
     :caption: